mrudulrajgire/ML-ASSIGNMENT-/README.md

 ### Machine Learning Assignment Project (Part B)

-The project is about the usage and evaluation of two deep learning models for a 12-class garbage classification problem.
-The main objective is to develop a model that is efficient and can correctly identify the category of waste just by looking at the image.
+The main purpose of the project is to develop, evaluate, and compare two deep learning models for the problem of classifying garbage into 12 categories.
+The project aims to build a model that is not only efficient but also accurate enough to determine the waste category merely by its image.

-This GitHub repository holds the Jupyter Notebook (`mru.ipynb`) wherein all the data preprocessing, model construction, training, and testing are documented with code.
+The repository on GitHub contains the Jupyter Notebook (`mru.ipynb`), which includes coding and layout for the whole process from data preprocessing, model building, training, and testing.

 ---